ARlinklabs/docs/getting-started/quickstart.md

 # Quickstart

-Deploy your first application to the permaweb in under 5 minutes using ARlink.
+Deploy your first application to the permaweb in under 5 minutes using Arlink.
 This guide will walk you through connecting your wallet, setting up your first deployment, and publishing your application.

 ## Prerequisites